 RAW also reuses terminology defined for 6TiSCH in [6TiSCH-ARCHI] such as the term Track.
-A Track as a complex path with associated PAREO operations.
-The concept is abstract to the underlaying technology and applies to any fully or partially wireless mesh, including, e.g., a Wi-Fi mesh.
+A Track associates a complex path with PAREO and shaping operations.
+The concept is agnostic to the underlaying technology and applies but is not limited to any fully or partially wireless mesh.
 RAW specifies strict and loose Tracks depending on whether the path is fully controlled by RAW or traverses an opaque network where RAW cannot observe and control the individual hops.

-RAW uses the following terminology:
+RAW uses the following terminology and acronyms: